- This event has passed.

-The fifth annual Genomic Medicine 2018 Nordic Conference will take place this year at Restaurant at South Denmark University (SDU) in Odense on 2nd & 3rd October and is organised in partnership with the Odense University Hospital, Kennedy Centre at Rigshospitalet and the Department of Clinical Genetics at Aarhus University Hospital.
+The fifth annual Genomic Medicine 2018 Nordic Conference will take place at the South Denmark University (SDU) in Odense on 2nd & 3rd October and is organised in partnership with the Odense University Hospital, Kennedy Centre at Rigshospitalet and the Department of Clinical Genetics at Aarhus University Hospital.

 There will be a clinical NGS Data Analysis Workshop on 1st October at the SDU.
-This will be led by our partners at the clinical department of Odense University Hospital.
+This will be led by the bioinformatics team at Odense University Hospital.
 The workshop is aimed at analysis of the data as well as the clinical interpretation of the variants.

 The conference itself will focus on the use of Genomics & Next Generation Sequencing (NGS) technologies and tools to look at human disease both in research as well as in a clinical setting.

 As a running theme we hope to cover advances in the following areas: Genomics, Next Generation Sequencing Applications and Workflows, Personalized Genomics, the Metagenomics link to health/disease, Non-invasive Prenatal testing (NIPT), Cancer and Rare Disease genetics as well as Data Analysis and Storage and many more emerging research applications as well as their translation into their clinic.

 NETWORKING: in addition to the scientific program, Genomic Medicine 2018 Nordic will allow delegates to interact with each other during specific networking events.
 In addition to the excellent science showcased at our events the networking events acts as a signature to our events because delegates get the opportunity to meet other scientists and attendees to the conference.
 Delegates always get the chance to leave the meeting with new contacts and friendships.

 These networking opportunities included: